 At a certain point, my client’s symptoms are under control and they’re living a relatively comfortable life.
 And sometimes a wonderful thing happens.
 They want to continue to come in with the goal not to necessarily get rid of anxiety or trauma triggers.
 The goal at that point is to live a more full, deep, joyful life.

-They’ll come in to work through stressful events in order to learn and grow and handle things better next time.
+They’ll come into work through stressful events in order to learn and grow and handle things better next time.
 They’ll discuss how they feel about their husband or wife.
 How their buttons have been pushed at work.
 Or how they are engaging in an unhealthy pattern with their family again.
 Or how they want to go deeper in their friendships.
 Or be a better parent.

 To me, this is the magic of therapy.
 Having someone to help work through the ups and downs of life that happen to all of us.
-To have a trained professional help guide you to make good decisions, handle stress better, manage your emotions and respond in a way you’d be proud of the next day.
+Have a trained professional help guide you to make good decisions, handle stress better, manage your emotions and respond in a way you’d be proud of the next day.
 Who couldn’t benefit from that?

 I love to go to therapy to work through my own issues.
 Things that push my buttons.
 Issues that keep me up at night.
 Worries that I have about the future.

-One of my favorite things about going to therapy is to have someone just listen to me and provide completely unconditional support.
+One of my favourite things about going to therapy is to have someone just listen to me and provide completely unconditional support.
 Sometimes, I just go in and cry for the entire session.
 Even though I do this work as a therapist every day, I can’t believe how good it feels afterward from a client’s perspective.
 So unbelievably powerful.

-If you think you need to work on some things with a supportive, kind, knowledgeable professional, in the words of Nike…just do it.
+If you think you need to work on some things with a supportive, kind, knowledgeable professional, in the words of Nike. just do it.